Compressed representation of Learning Spaces: Two kinds of query learning: KST versus FCA

+{\bf 8.5.2} The paper [FP] propogates an alternative approach for learning Horn functions in that not candidate vectors $y$ but candidate {\it Horn clauses}\footnote{By definition a clause ($=$ disjunction of literals) is called {\it Horn} if it has at most one positive literal.
+If it has exactly one positive literal then it corresponds to what we called an implication $A \ra \{b\}$.
+Otherwise it is called an {\it impure} Horn clause.
+We also note that our term ``counterexample'' has two different meanings.
+In 8.5.1 it is a vector $x$, and in 8.5.2 an implication $A \ra \{b\}$.} are generated by the learning algorithm.
+Frazier and Pitt call their algorithm {\it learning from entailment}.
+In this light the rejection-query-learning from above is a special case of learning from entailment where each Horn clause is an implication and where action is taken only upon negative counterexamples.
+And confirmation-query-learning is the special case where action is taken upon positive counterexamples.

-{\it Acknowledgement:} I am grateful to Sergei Obiedkov for pointing out, late in the publication process, reference [YHM] which also proposes novel techniques for query learning in the framework of Learning Spaces.
-Although the compression issue is not addressed in [YHM], there are potential synergies to be explored in future work.
+{\it Acknowledgement:} I thank two References and the Acting Editor for their detailed constructive criticism.
+I am grateful to Sergei Obiedkov for pointing out, late in the publication process, reference [YHM] which also proposes novel techniques for query learning in the framework of Learning Spaces.
+Although the compression issue is not adressed in [YHM], there are potential synergies to be explored in future work.